 A faint buzzing sound coming from your brand new plasma TV

-It's probably something you wouldn't have heard when you were shopping at the store because of all the ambient noise.
-But now that the TV is in your home, you can hear it.
+The noise you hear is probably something you wouldn't have heard when you were shopping because of all the ambient noise in the store.
+But now that the TV is in your home, the noise is evident.

 It is a fact that all plasma TVs produce a very faint buzz, like the noise you would hear coming from a fluorescent lamp.
 For some models, you would have to put your ear right up to the screen to hear it.
 In very quiet environments the noise can be annoying, especially if you like keeping the volume turned down low, and if the TV is in a room that is otherwise extremely quiet and acoustically 'live' (e.g., having large areas of flat, bear walls and with no sound deadening objects, such as curtains, draperies, carpeting or plush furniture).